Liñán's equation

 where $\delta$ is the reduced or rescaled Damköhler number and $\gamma$ is the ratio of excess heat conducted to one side of the reaction sheet to the total heat generated in the reaction zone.
 If $\gamma>0$, more heat is transported to the oxidizer side, thereby reducing the reaction rate on the oxidizer side (since reaction rate depends on the temperature) and consequently greater amount of fuel will be leaked into the oxidizer side.
 Whereas, if $\gamma<0$, more heat is transported to the fuel side of the diffusion flame, thereby reducing the reaction rate on the fuel side of the flame and increasing the oxidizer leakage into the fuel side.
 When $\gamma\rightarrow 1$ $(\gamma\rightarrow -1)$, all the heat is transported to the oxidizer (fuel) side and therefore the flame sustains extremely large amount of fuel (oxidizer) leakage.

-The equation is, in some aspects, universal (also called as the canonical equation of the diffusion flame) since although Liñán derived the equation for stagnation point flow, assuming unity Lewis numbers for the reactants, the same equation is found to represent the inner structure for general laminar flamelets, having arbitrary Lewis numbers.
+The equation is, in some aspects, universal (also called the canonical equation of the diffusion flame) since although Liñán derived the equation for stagnation point flow, assuming unity Lewis numbers for the reactants, the same equation is found to represent the inner structure for general laminar flamelets, having arbitrary Lewis numbers.